ckrueger2/MESA_FM_PWAS_2026/README.md

 This directory contains analysis scripts and resources used to build and evaluate fine-mapping (FM) and PWAS models for the MESA proteomics project (2026).
 Below is a concise summary of the current folder structure and the main scripts found in each subdirectory.

+Our developed multi-ancestry TOPMed MESA proteome prediction models, fine-mapping output, and gene coding region boundaries used for analysis are available at https://doi.org/10.5281/zenodo.15483844

 ## Structure

 - **Proteomics-QC/**: Proteomics quality-control and population-specific processing